-Any API built-in Integrator requires authentication, using either a JWT token, received from the authentication API, or a username and password.
+Any API built-in the Etlworks Integrator requires authentication, using either a JWT token received from the authentication API or a username and password.

 User-defined API endpoint

 Read about the URL Pattern set for the Listener.

 To configure an API endpoint with JWT authentication, select

 JWT when defining the

 Auth Type parameter for the HTTP Listener.
 Select either header (recommended and more secure) or query parameter (less secure) for the